Zhangjiakou Hebei, China Travel Guide

 In a medical emergency, act quickly and calmly.
 Your immediate safety is important.
 Contact the appropriate local emergency service first.
 If you require consular assistance, contact your embassy.
 Carry a small card with medical information and emergency contacts, rendered in Mandarin.

 While Zhangjiakou is safe, awareness helps avoid minor issues.
-Protect your belongings, stay informed about local conditions, and always possess a way to communicate.
+Protect your belongings, stay informed about local conditions, and always have a way to interact.

 Be aware of your surroundings in crowded areas to avoid petty theft.